When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Background

 \subsubsection{Verification for Machine Unlearning}

 The purpose of verification is to ensure that the model cannot reveal information about the target data after unlearning operations.
 The model should closely resemble its counterpart that has never seen the target data.
-Currently, several verification methods for machine unlearning exist, including retraining time~\cite{bourtoule2021machine}, privacy and security attacks~\cite{graves2021amnesiac,guo2023verifying}, and accuracy~\cite{guo2020certified}.
+Currently, several verification methods for machine unlearning exist, including retraining time~\cite{bourtoule2021machine}, privacy and security attacks~\cite{guo2023verifying}, and accuracy~\cite{guo2020certified}.
 The first manner measures how quickly the unlearned model can relearn the forgotten data.
 If the model can recover its original performance in a very short time, this suggests that it may still retain information about the forgotten data.
-Furthermore, Graves \textit{et al.}~\cite{graves2021amnesiac} employed membership inference attacks (MIAs) to verify machine unlearning.
-In a successful demonstration of unlearning, MIA determines the target data to be `in' for the pre-unlearned model and `out' for the post-unlearned model.
+Furthermore, several representative membership inference attacks (MIAs) were applied to verify machine unlearning, such as LOSS~\cite{yeom2018privacy}, ZLib~\cite{carlini2021extracting}, GradNorm~\cite{duanmembership} and MinK~\cite{shidetecting}.
+In a successful demonstration of unlearning, MIAs determine the target data to be `in' for the pre-unlearned model and `out' for the post-unlearned model.
 Similarly, Guo \textit{et al.}~\cite{guo2023verifying} used backdoored data as the target and calculated the drop of attack success rate.
 Literature~\cite{guo2020certified} used an accuracy-based verification method, comparing the output of the model after unlearning with that of a model that has never seen the target data.
-Although these verification methods are intuitive, they cannot guarantee that the model definitely forgets the target data in all scenarios, particularly in LLMs.
-We will detail the verification for LLM unlearning in Section\ref{sec:setting}.
+Prior studies~\cite{pawelczykcontext,duanmembership} have used MIAs to assess residual memorization in LLMs.
+We also applied this method to evaluate the effectiveness of LLM unlearning, as detailed in Section~\ref{sec:setting}.